By Jason Alderman

 This all the more reason for many Americans to review and possibly “reset” their retirement clocks.
 Here are some suggestions to help you figure out where you are on the pre-retirement spectrum and some changes you might consider:

 Get a retirement checkup.
 Spend some time with a financial, tax and/or estate advisor to evaluate your current strategies and set – or reset – a reasonable retirement savings goal and date.
 Consult friends and family for reliable experts first and for other qualified professionals and check online with your state CPA society, the Association for Financial Counseling Planning and Education or the Certified Financial Planner Board of Standards.
 See if moving makes sense.
 Great retirement destinations offer more than great weather, inexpensive housing and an affordable tax environment.
 Consider whether you want to be near family, a thriving arts community or superior health facilities.
 Where do you start?
-You’ve probably seen popular lists of retirement communities in leading magazines, and they supply good food for thought.
+You’ve probably seen popular lists of retirement communities in Virginia but also in general in leading magazines, and they supply good food for thought.
 National agencies like the Council for Community and Economic Research (https://www.c2er.org) produces an annual cost of living index for over 300 U.S. urban areas.

 Get realistic property valuations.
 Even in a rising economy and recovering housing market, many homeowners need a reality check about real estate prices.
 The same likely goes for other valuables like antiques, jewelry and art.
 For real estate, get a broker valuation and do online backup checks with property transfer listings over the last year or two in your area.
 As for valuables, check appropriate markets (from professional dealers to eBay) to sell, gift or donate those items and get tax and/or estate advice before all transactions.